arjunperi/Cellular-Automata-Simulator/README.md

     - Step button
     - Change color button which allows user to specify the color of a certain state.
     - Show graph button which pops up a graph on a separate window displaying the frequencies of each cell state.
     -  Speed slider to dynamically change the speed of the simulation.
+- Error checking so that the program doesn't crash and descriptive error messages to indicate where errors have occured.

 ### Notes/Assumptions

 Assumptions or Simplifications:
+- To start a simulation, run the program and enter into the resulting text box one of the properties files listed in the Properties folder.
+For example, input "ConwayStatesPulsar" to run the Game of Life simulation with Pulsar configuration.
 - To access and reference different simulations, we use a variable called modelType throughout the program.
 There are 6 different possible values of modelType for each of the 6 different simulations: GameOfLife, Percolation, RPS, Segregation, SpreadingFire, WaTor.
 In order to add a new simulation to the program, one needs to make a properties file that has the key "Type" that equals one of these 6 modelType values.
 The "Type" key is the only key in the properties file that will not be set to a default value if nonexistent, as retreiving the modelType is one of the most integral steps in chossing and starting a simulatoin.
 - One assumption we make is that there will be a default properties file that exists for each type of simulation, and that is accurately named and populated.
 The default file should be named modelType + "Default.properties", where the modelType is one of the 6 different simulation prefixes.